Product

 Finally, you can fully customize the content that will be sent to each of your customers based on the delinquency cadence pre-set in your dashboard.
 As well, you can customize based on name, plan size, and other attributes associated with your customer’s profile.

 To access, go to the ‘Content’ tab within your Emails setting in Recover.
-Under each email template, you’ll have the option of inputting different attributes you want to be included.
+Under each email template, you can input different attributes you want to be included.

-From there you can send test emails, preview what it will look like once sent to a customer, and manage which email sequence is live or not.
+From there, you can send test emails, preview what it will look like once sent to a customer, and manage which email sequence is live.

 In-app reminders and paywalls